plant99/better-wget/README.md

 # better-wget
-Script written to make wget more efficient
+Script written to make wget more efficient, which restarts `wget` when download speed is below a certain limit.

 ## how to use
 - replace the url in the array inside `Popen` with the one you want to download.